thiago95macedo/weth/addons/website_sale/README.md

 are configured by default to track all kind of events related to shopping carts, call-to-actions, etc.

-As Odoo marketing tools (mass mailing, campaigns, etc) are also linked with Google Analytics, you get a complete view of your business.
+As WETH marketing tools (mass mailing, campaigns, etc) are also linked with Google Analytics, you get a complete view of your business.

 Target New Markets
 ------------------

 Get your website translated in multiple languages with no effort.
-Odoo proposes and propagates translations automatically across pages.
+WETH proposes and propagates translations automatically across pages.

 Our translation "on demand" features allows you to benefit from professional